wyssale1/AI-Assistant-Chat/README.md

-# SMC Documentation Q&A System with Local LLM
+# SMC Documentation Q&A System

-A powerful documentation assistant that helps technical support staff quickly find information in SMC product documentation using vector search and a local LLM integration via Ollama.
+A powerful documentation assistant that helps technical support staff quickly find information in SMC product documentation using LLaVA for preprocessing documents and Phi-4 for answering questions.

-## Overview
+## Architecture Overview

+This system leverages two AI models to create an intelligent PDF documentation system:

+1. **LLaVA**: Used for document pre-processing, particularly for analyzing images and diagrams in technical documents
+2. **Phi-4**: Used for the chat interface to answer user questions based on the processed documentation

-This system creates a web-based question-answering interface that:
+The system creates a web-based question-answering interface that:

-1. Processes PDF documentation into searchable vector embeddings
+1. Pre-processes PDF documentation using LLaVA for enhanced image understanding
+2. Converts documents into searchable vector embeddings
-2. Retrieves relevant document chunks when queried
+3. Retrieves relevant document chunks when queried
-3. Uses a local LLM (Phi-4 via Ollama) to generate accurate, contextual answers
+4. Uses the Phi-4 model to generate accurate, contextual answers
-4. Provides source references so staff can verify information
+5. Provides source references so staff can verify information
-5. Offers a clean, user-friendly web interface

 ## Features

-- **Advanced PDF Processing**: Extracts text with layout preservation, handles tables, and supports OCR for images
+- **Advanced PDF Processing**: Extracts text with layout preservation and uses LLaVA for image analysis
 - **Vector-Based Retrieval**: Uses ChromaDB and sentence transformers for semantic search
-- **Local LLM Integration**: Leverages Ollama to run Phi-4 locally for generating answers
+- **Local Model Integration**: Uses Ollama to run both LLaVA and Phi-4 locally
 - **Source Traceability**: All answers include references to source documents and page numbers
 - **Smart Caching**: Frequently asked questions are cached for faster response times
 - **User Feedback System**: Collects feedback to improve system performance